Media studies: New Zealand

 Media studies in New Zealand is a healthy discipline, mainly due to renewed activity in the country's film industry, and is taught at both secondary and tertiary education institutes.
 Media studies in NZ can be regarded as a singular success, with the subject well-established in the tertiary sector (such as Screen and Media Studies at the University of Waikato; Media Studies, Victoria University of Wellington; Film, Television and Media Studies, University of Auckland; Media Studies, Massey University; Communication Studies, University of Otago).

 Different courses can offer students a range of specializations, such as cultural studies, media theory and analysis, practical film-making, journalism, and communications studies.
-Media studies has been a nationally mandated and very popular subject in secondary (high) schools, taught across three years in a very structured and developmental fashion, with Scholarship in Media Studies available for academically gifted students.
+Media Studies has been a nationally mandated and very popular subject in secondary (high) schools, taught over three years in a structured, developmental fashion, with Scholarship in Media Studies available to academically gifted students.
 According to the New Zealand Ministry of Education Subject Enrollment figures, 229 New Zealand schools offered Media Studies as a subject in 2016, representing more than 14,000 students.

 Pakistan

 In Pakistan, media studies programs are widely offered.
 International Islamic University has the oldest department in the country, now called the "Department of Media and Communication Studies".
 Later on, the University of Karachi and the Federal Urdu University of Arts, Science, and Technology established departments of mass communication in 2002.
 Peshawar University, BZU Multaan, Islamia University Bahwalpur also started communication programs.
-Now, newly established universities are also offering mass communication programs, in which University of Gujrat emerged as a leading figure.
-Bahria University, which was established by the Pakistan Navy, is also offering a BS in media studies.
+Now, newly established universities are also offering mass communication programs, in which the University of Gujrat emerged as a leading figure.
+Bahria University, established by the Pakistan Navy, also offers a BS in media studies.